AbishekKJ/SYBO-Assignment/README.md

 * Written python program to convert open api swagger yaml file to html file for the api documentation purpose.
 * Documentation contains api details, success response and error responses
+* Folder documentation has the yaml file and html file for the api documentation

 # Documentation screenshot: